 But on the other hand, I dare say, there are more who think they are saved, but they are merely religious, prideful, and nasty inside.
 With a Bible raised in one hand and deceptive ways in the other.
 They pretend to be good Christians but the Lord sees into the depths of their wicked heart.
 He sees the rotten core covered with a polished peel of self-righteousness.

 These men seek to show themselves right.
-They scoff at anyone who shows any weakness and flattens those they deem unworthy.
+They scoff at anyone who shows any promise and flattens those they deem unworthy.
 They refer to doctrines, authors, and theology, ideas made up by men instead of the Spirit of God’s Word.
-The goodness of the Lord.
+The goodness and righteous ways of the Lord.

 They are very prevalent in the churches in these last days.
 They are not who you think they are, you may be surprised when they are revealed to be modern-day Pharisees and Sadducees.
 Beware of them and the leaven they spread to taint the flock.

 Jesus said, “Take heed and beware of the leaven of the Pharisees and the Sadducees.” “of the doctrine of the Pharisees and Sadducees.”
 Matthew 16:6,12

 “Beware of false prophets, who come to you in sheep’s clothing but inwardly are ravenous wolves.
 You will recognize them by their fruits.”
 Matthew 7:15-16

 The Lord Jesus saw through their shiny outer layer, right to their evil hearts.
-He sees them as well today and so can you if you allow the Spirit of the Lord to instruct you.
+He sees them as well today and so can you if you allow the Spirit of the Lord to instruct you, to open your eyes.
 The truth of who they are beneath can not be hidden from those who walk in His Spirit.
 Their rotten fruit will become obvious.

 “Are grapes gathered from thornbushes or figs from thistles?
 So, every healthy tree bears good fruit, but the diseased tree bears bad fruit.
 A healthy tree cannot bear bad fruit, nor can a diseased tree bear good fruit.
 Every tree that does not bear good fruit is cut down and thrown into the fire.
 Thus you will recognize them by their fruits.”
 Matthew 7:16-20